 - 1. The installation head and the exclusive organization or the formal organization for the craft, as appropriate, shall meet in consultation not later than the month of January to implement the vacation planning program, as previously established in B-3. - 2.
-The installation head shall meet with the representatives of the employee organizations to discuss the workload data, past, present and anticipated. - 3.
-The installation head shall: - a.
+The installation head shall meet with the representatives of the employee organizations to discuss the workload data, past, present and anticipated.

+3. The installation head shall:

+- a.
 Determine the amount of annual leave accrued to each employee's credit including that for the current year, the amount he must take to avoid forfeiture, and the amount he expects to take in the current year. - b.
 Determine the maximum number of employees that may be granted leave each week during the choice vacation period(s).
 In making this determination, consideration must be given to mail volume and other workload data for comparable periods in preceding years as well as anticipated workloads and current volume trends. - c.
-Determine a final date for submission of applications for vacation period(s) of the employee's choice during the choice vacation period(s).
+Determine a final date for submission of applications for vacation period(s) of the employee's choice during the choice vacation period(s). - d.

-- d.
 Review application of each employee as promptly as possible.
 With due consideration to service requirements, make every effort to grant vacations as desired by the employees.
-Provide official notice to each employee of the vacation schedule approved for him. - 4.
-A procedure in each office for submission of applications for annual leave for periods other than choice periods may be established through negotiations or consultation. - 5.
-In order to meet advance commitments for granting annual leave when normal replacements are not sufficient, the work week of substitutes and/or regular employees may be expanded through the authorization of overtime or additional temporary substitutes may be employed. - 6.
+Provide official notice to each employee of the vacation schedule approved for him. - e.
+No later than November 1 publicize on bulletin boards and by other appropriate means the beginning date of the new leave year. - 4.
+A procedure in each office for submission of applications for annual leave for periods other than choice periods may be established through negotiations or consultation.

+- 5. In order to meet advance commitments for granting annual leave when normal replacements are not sufficient, the work week of substitutes and/or regular employees may be expanded through the authorization of overtime or additional temporary substitutes may be employed. - 6.
 Whenever for justifiable reasons an employee desires to take his vacation during a period which conflicts with that of other employees already scheduled, every reasonable effort will be made to work out a mutually agreeable exchange of periods. - 7.
 Rural carriers shall be granted annual leave in minimum units of one day in accordance with their personal wishes, provided a substitute rural carrier of record is available for their replacement.
 It shall be the responsibility of each rural carrier to plan his vacation at times when a substitute of record is available. - 8.
 Installation heads shall prepare a written outline of each step of the vacation leave plan resulting from negotiation or consultation.
 A copy of the plan shall be kept on file in the installation head's office, and a copy shall be placed on employees' bulletin boards, or otherwise made accessible to all employees.